 The process is very straightforward, designed to help you understand how we can make the most of your time at the golf club.

 To join one of the best golf clubs Oxfordshire has to offer, we ask you to complete an application form and return this to one of the Membership Team.
-Once we have received your application form, we will be in touch to confirm if you wish to be on the waitlist and give you the opportunity to visit and ask any questions about life at Frilford Heath too.
+Once we have received your application form, we will be in touch to confirm it has been received and outline the next steps to becoming a member of Frilford Heath.

 The original Red Course was laid out in 1908 by five-time Open Champion, JH Taylor.
 An authentic, challenging championship course offering a traditional heathland experience with pushed up greens and fairways that demand accurate driving to score.

 The strong stretch between holes 5 and 9 include four hefty, two shot holes and a par three at the 9th that many consider memorable.

 Completing the turn sees no respite, where a finishing stretch matched by very courses, includes seven consecutive par fours to close your round.

 A recent host of Regional Qualifying for The Open Championship, the course has also hosted the English Amateur and European Tour 1st Stage Qualifying since 2011.